Applied Mathematics Degree

 Probability and Stochastic Processes

-1 additional probability and statistics course chosen from the options above or 1 course chosen from the options below
+1 additional unit of probability and statistics coursework chosen from the options above or 1 course chosen from the options below

 Operations Research